 - Making sure workers have access to retirement plans.
 As traditional pension plans go away, it is critical to make sure workers have alternatives—and participate in them.

 - Providing incentives to save.
-If a large portion of citizens have no money in retirement, this becomes a burden on the country's entitlement budget.
+If a large portion of citizens has no money in retirement, this becomes a burden on the country's entitlement budget.
 Providing long-term incentives to save is important.

 Maximizing Your Retirement Success

-Although the United States has some work to do to make it to the top 10, don’t wait for the government to insure you have a comfortable retirement.
-One of the key components to retirement success is saving enough.
+Although the United States has some work to do to make it to the top 10, don’t wait for the government to ensure you have a comfortable retirement.
+One of the key components of retirement success is saving enough.
 In the U.S., many of those who do have access to a retirement plan such as a 401(k) plan are simply not maximizing their contributions.
-Most American are contributing less than 5 percent of their income toward retirement.
-Work to get this to at least 10 percent.
+Most American are contributing less than 5% of their income toward retirement.
+Work to get this to at least 10%.